Tr – Azam Ali, an Ahmadi Moslem – Ch 19 – Son’s Education

 I rowed and rowed.
 My confidence was not shaken even when told that a relative had drowned in the treacherous river currents.
 I rowed on windy days upstream for miles and enjoyed the huge wavy fast floats back to the pavilion.
 I rowed in moonlight all night in College picnics.

-The 1959 Annual Convocation of the Punjab University Oriental College was attended by students, parents and the Faculty.
+The 1959 Annual gathering of Punjab University Oriental College was attended by students, parents and the Faculty.
 The Vice-Chancellor Bashir Hussain gave out prizes in the ceremony.
-While pursuing the master’s degree in Arabic, it was no big deal for me to have won prizes in academics, extra-curricular activities, sports and rowing.
+While pursuing a master’s degree in Arabic, it was no big deal for me to have won prizes in academics, extra-curricular activities, sports and rowing.
 As the College Principal called me for the umpteenth time to step forward to receive my first prizes in all four rowing events as well, the Vice Chancellor whispered to me you should be ashamed for bagging all those prizes.
 The sensitive mike picked up the whisper and the lawn-full audience burst into roaring laughter.
-I was amused to hear a friend say, “Yar, a one-eyed man is the king among blinds.”
+I was amused to hear a friend later say, “Yar, a one-eyed man is the king among the blinds.”

 Learning Environment

 Learning extended beyond college.
 Professor Chaudhry Mohammed Ali supervised our T I College students.
 In winter we visited Karachi and Pakistan Navy ships.
-In summer together with other colleges students we visited the historical site Haruppa and attended several 14-day UOTC camps in Bourban and Nathyagali.
+In summer together with other colleges students we visited the historical site Harappa and attended several 14-day UOTC camps in Bourban and Nathyagali.
 But our offering congregational prayers and other virtuous conduct always distinguished the TI college contingent from other student groups.

-Outside the college premises even the milk-vendor loved my business.
+Outside the college premises even the milk vendor loved my business.
 He was enthralled to hear the day I told him that for one week I was going to eat all I could, the special diet of drinking milk and lussi (buttermilk), and eating milk-products like yogurt, burfee and khoya.
+The reason was that some fellow students opposed my view that milk by itself was a wholesome food, and that one could live on it healthily.
+They challenged me to prove my point.

-I had an additional army of my colleagues monitoring me every hour of the day for one week to watch and catch me eating anything anywhere besides the milk and milk products from only that milk-vendor.
+I had an additional army of my colleagues monitoring me every hour of the day for one week to watch and catch me eating anything anywhere besides the milk and milk products from only that milk vendor.
 But they did not know my appetite for milk and how I love it.

 I weighed going in the week and again at the end of the week.
-That week I did not eat a thing besides the agreed menu and worked at the sports as usual but gained about five pounds.
+That week I did not eat anything besides the agreed menu and worked at the sports as usual but gained about five pounds.
 And, yes, the milk-shop never got tired of asking me when I was next going on that special diet.

 I did not have an iota of doubt in my mind in accepting the challenge because Father had raised us with milk as one constant, non-excusable and indispensable part of our daily food.
 He was following what the Holy Qor-aan had said.